simzes/simzes.github.io/_posts/2024-12-14-silhouette-generation-for-minimizing-scanning-variation.md

 *[Previous work first explained projection issues](https://simonsbench.net/flatbed-exposure-sketch) and sketched out the idea, and a [later project](https://simonsbench.net/light-shapes-and-lens-spacings) demonstrated that exposure variation could be minimized sufficiently for many processes through measurement and simulation of different lenses.*

 A follow-on project for prototyping a scanning photo-exposure unit is exploring generating silhouettes.
-These are flat shapes placed in profile top of an LED and its lens, and selectively trim specific areas of the light shape.
-Ideally, this minimizes the cumulative exposure variation across the strip.
+This is a flat shape placed in profile over an LED and its lens, and selectively trim specific areas of the light shape.
+Ideally, this minimizes the cumulative exposure variation across the strip for more sensitive processes.

 The 3-5% variation achieved through careful choice of spacing alone is excellent for many processes using an emulsion layer; these have variation tolerances upwards of 20%.
-But this level of variation does not work for more sensitive processes, like platinum print photography and cyanotypes; the artifact of the lights combining, in the form of a big-hump, little-hump pattern, will image.
+But this level of variation does not work for more sensitive processes, like platinum print photography and cyanotypes; the artifact of the lights combining, in the form of the characteristic big-hump, little-hump pattern, will image onto the print.
 These processes need less than 1% variation.

-This post examines a search algorithm for synthesizing the shape of this filter, finding that a greedy algorithm and an heuristic that maintains edge smoothness (and consequently manufacturability) can synthesize a mask that lower the variation to under 0.5%.
+This post examines a search algorithm for synthesizing the shape of this filter, finding that a greedy algorithm and a heuristic that maintains edge smoothness (and consequently manufacturability) can synthesize a mask that lower the variation to under 0.5%.

 ## State
 The measurement data used to find ideal spacings is reused; this is a 2D matrix of intensity values.
 This experiment introduces another 2D matrix of the same size representing the silhouette mask; the mask uses 0/1 values to represent selecting (1) or removing (0) the light from each square cell in the measurement grid.
 The intensity matrix multiplied by the mask matrix produces a new matrix that simulates the light, lens, and mask combined.
 The same spacing and addition code translates this multiplied matrix into a simulation of the entire strip.